-- 2) Recognition Policies for Revenue and Cost of Finance Leases Revenue and cost are recognized upon receipt of lease payments. - (5) Other Significant Items for Preparation of Consolidated Financial Statements - 1) Accounting for Major Hedge - a.
+- 2) Recognition Policies for Revenue and Cost of Finance Leases Revenue and cost are recognized upon receipt of lease payments. - (5) Other Significant Items for Preparation of Consolidated Financial Statements a.
 Hedge Accounting Policy b.
-Hedging Instruments and Hedged Items c.
-Hedging Policy
+Hedging Instruments and Hedged Items